oyeyemidamilola/Weather-APP/README.md

 ```
 <your_environment_name>\Scripts\activate
 ```
-5. Install the requirements recursively by following command
+5. Install the requirements recursively by following command in the project folder directory

 ```
 pip install -r <path to the 'requirements.txt'>